1-minute-to-midnight/mpv-modern-x-compact/README.md

 If you want to change the height of the seekbar or want to change the positions of various elements:
 By line 1675 you will see various titles indicating each element (Seekbar, Title, Playback control buttons etc.).
 To move the elements horizontally (along x-axis), add or subtract values to refX or x values.
 Similar process can be done for y values to move it vertically (along y-axis).

+## Thumbnail Support
+For thumbnail support drop the thumbnail .lua file into the scripts folder

 # Fonts
 - ![Manrope](https://github.com/sharanda/manrope)